Who can be a magistrate

 You don’t need formal qualifications or legal training to become a magistrate.

 You will get full training for the role, and a legal adviser in court will help you with questions about the law.

 You have to be aged between 18 and 74.
 Magistrates must retire at 75.

-You need to show you’ve got the right personal qualities, eg that you are:
+You need to show you’ve got the right personal qualities, for example that you are:

 - aware of social issues